BorisMolch/pfrontend-temp/content/blog/graduation-day-for-patchxr-in-the-first-ever-startup-wise-guys-xr-accelerator-class.md

 +++
 ![](/uploads/graduationday.jpg)

-Startup Wise Guys' journey into developing XR took projects to Malaga and explored topics around next-generation technology, market entry and development, and open networking with music in the Metaverse.
-That's all topics that are core to what we do, so the match was perfect.
+Startup Wise Guys' journey into developing XR took projects to Malaga and explored topics around next-generation technology, business-to-business opportunities, market entry and development, and open networking with music in the Metaverse.
+That's all territory that's core to what we do, so the match was perfect.

-What what happened:
+Watch what happened, and why we're so enthusiastic:

 {{< youtube Bal9At1sPrg >}}

-We want to specifically thank the folks at Startup Wise Guys.
-That's a huge thanks to [Mariia Tintul](https://www.linkedin.com/in/ACoAABXtrogBSqq8jZCmDWGTYqiPg_sbZnlhRcQ) for guiding our direction, keeping us focused and on track, to [Andrey Lunev](https://www.linkedin.com/in/ACoAACQNc0wBE8WCCQ3OcWtfG0Bj_S9p46MGWhs) for all the introductions and networks, to [Luana NICOSIA](https://www.linkedin.com/in/ACoAAANVYgkB0SSkevttSC9S9Gv4jTCGZGYEp5U) for helping arrange and coordinate everything and the entire SWG team for this opportunity.
+We want to specifically thank the folks at [Startup Wise Guys](https://startupwiseguys.com/).
+That's a huge thanks to [Mariia Tintul](https://www.linkedin.com/in/ACoAABXtrogBSqq8jZCmDWGTYqiPg_sbZnlhRcQ) for guiding our direction, keeping us focused and on track, to [Andrey Lunev](https://www.linkedin.com/in/ACoAACQNc0wBE8WCCQ3OcWtfG0Bj_S9p46MGWhs) for all the introductions and networks, to [Luana NICOSIA](https://www.linkedin.com/in/ACoAAANVYgkB0SSkevttSC9S9Gv4jTCGZGYEp5U) for helping arrange and coordinate everything and to the entire SWG team for this opportunity.

 The reviews from all the batch members speak to the quality and depth of this experience.
 As one fellow participant wrote on LinkedIn: